 We’re not suggesting that something literally thumbed a ride from a piece of driftwood, but there are all sorts of critters that might live in a bit of old wood.

-If you collect driftwood from the shore, it’s likely there are some creepy-crawlies living in there, especially if it has been washed up for some time.
+If you collect pieces from the shore, there are likely some creepy-crawlies living in there, especially if it has been washed up for some time.

-Even if you collect the driftwood straight out of the water, there may be some aquatic creatures that have made it their home.
+Even if you collect it straight out of the water, there may be some aquatic creatures that have made it their home.

 Some woods can be treated with chemicals, so if it looks like a piece of wood that was used for something else before and then discarded, avoid it.